Traditional Wash Basin Designs for Modern Bathrooms

 • Fits with all styles of bathroom design.

-3. Wooden Countertop Basins: Timeless Beauty With Old Indian Charm
+3. Wooden Countertop Wash Basin — Old Indian Charm

 If wood is treated right, it creates a warm and natural base for your countertop wash basins.
 Wood countertops designed after traditional haveli and heritage homes bring back memories of old-style beauty.
 Try using teak or sheesham wood in a natural, uncolored way.
 Choose copper or bronze bowls to make your setting more vintage.